N0raan/alx-low_level_programming/README.md

-this repo is for 0x04.
-C - More functions, more nested loops
+this repo is for C programming low level